Collen-Roller/collen-roller.github.io/index.md

 ### code

 I like to code - Moral of the story like most engineers - I love solving puzzles in my free time.
-I'm a full stack developer, that means I do everything from requirement gathering, design, development, transition, and sustainment.
-Here's some of the open projects I've worked on.
+I'm a full stack developer, that means I do everything from requirement gathering and design to development, transition, and sustainment.
+Here's my primary languages and tools I use.

 Languages: Python, Swift, Java, JS, C++, Bash

 Tools: Docker, AWS, Solr, Mongo, Postgres, SQL, JIRA, Kubernetes, Sketch, Figma

+Here's some of the open projects I've worked on.

 #### flydenity - [Checkout the Code](https://github.com/Collen-Roller/flydenity)